Rules of Nine-Wicket Croquet

-Whenever any part of a ball crosses a boundary, it is brought inbounds and placed one mallet length (or 36 inches) into the court.
+If boundaries are established, whenever more than half of a ball (50%+) crosses the inside edge of a boundary, it is “Out of Bounds” and should be brought inbounds and placed one mallet length (or 36 inches) into the court.
+If players are using mallets of different lengths, agree to a common distance you'll measure in during the game.
 The ball should be placed 90 degrees inbounds and perpendicular to the line and not diagonally from the line.
 (Exception: When the striker ball has just roqueted (hit) another ball, the striker may choose to place it in contact with or up to a mallet-head from the ball that was roqueted.)
 All balls are also immediately brought in a mallet length from the boundary when they are less than that distance from the boundary, except for the striker's ball when the striker has an extra shot.

 If time does not permit a game to be played to the stake, a time limit may be set beforehand.
 A kitchen timer works well to alert players to the end of the time limit.
 When the time limit is reached the game is over.
 This is known as "sudden stop".
 If the score is tied in the "sudden stop" format, the ball closest to its contested wicket gets an extra point for the win.

-All players in the game must consent to these options before the start of the game.
-Any combination of options (none to all) may be chosen
+All players in the game must consent to these optional rules before the start of the game.
+Any combination of options (none to all) may be chosen.

 Option 1.
 Using Deadness.